Subscribe

 The essentials

-• Fleas are small but powerful — Fleas are less than half the size of a grain of rice, but they can jump up to a foot.
-They lay at least 27 eggs daily.
-These eggs easily fall into pet beds, couches, carpets, and cracks in hardwood floors.
+• Fleas are small but powerful — Smaller than a grain of rice but capable of jumping up to a foot high, a single flea can lay between 40-50 eggs daily.
+These tiny white specks can easily fall into pet beds, couches, carpets, and cracks in hardwood floors, leading to a sudden infestation.

 How to identify fleas on your dog

 Flea bites often appear as red, raised dots on your pet that disappear after a few minutes.
-In homes with serious infestations, fleas may bite people, particularly around the ankles and exposed skin.
-For pets, these spots can get lost in your dog’s fur unless their skin is inflamed from itching.
-Luckily, there are easier ways to inspect your dog for an infestation.
+In homes with infestations, fleas may bite people, particularly around the ankles and exposed skin.
+For pets, these spots can get lost in your dog’s fur and are only visible if the skin is inflamed from itching.

-Watch for movement — When grooming your dog, you may see fleas moving when disturbed by a comb.
-You may see them as you look for flea dirt.
+• Watch for movement — When grooming your dog, you may see fleas moving when disturbed by a comb.
 A flea comb works great for finding both fleas and dirt.

-Look out for symptoms — There are some telltale signs of fleas based on symptoms alone, like itching and scratching, hair loss, scabs, and with more severe infestations, pale gums.
+• Look out for symptoms — There are some telltale signs of fleas based on symptoms alone, like itching and scratching, hair loss, scabs, and with more severe infestations, pale gums.
+Pet parents may also notice hot spots or “pimples” if the fleas have caused an infection.

 1. Coconut oil

-Coconut oil is a safe and simple solution to treat your dog.
+Coconut oil is a safe, simple solution to treat your dog.
 Its fatty lauric acid covers the flea’s exoskeleton in an oil coating, immobilizing and suffocating it.

-How to treat: Work a light consistency through your dog’s coat, down to the skin, in an outdoor setting.
-Lauric acid is a natural flea repellent that may cause bugs to leave the fur.
+Treatment.
+Work a light consistency through your dog’s coat, down to the skin, in an outdoor setting.
+The Lauric acid contained in coconut oil is a natural flea repellent that may cause bugs to leave the fur.

 Lavender contains linalool, which is effective at treating fleas at every life stage.
 Because the science isn’t clear on how safe undiluted lavender oil is for pets, use it in your home rather than on pets directly.

-How to treat: Mix up to 10 drops of food-grade lavender essential oil in an 8-ounce spray bottle and spray walls, floors, and places your pet doesn’t frequent.
-Some pets are sensitive to it, while others aren’t.
+Treatment.
+Mix up to 10 drops of food-grade lavender essential oil in an 8-ounce spray bottle and spray walls, floors, and places your pet doesn’t frequent.
+Some pets are sensitive to essential oils, while others aren’t.
 To be safe, avoid spraying it where your pets spend time.

 Diatomaceous earth is a non-toxic treatment best used to control adult fleas at home.
 Made of silica, diatoms, and natural minerals, it resembles a powder-like substance.
 Diatomaceous earth kills fleas by damaging their exoskeletons and infiltrating their bodies to draw moisture out.

-How to use: Sprinkle food-grade diatomaceous earth in your home on bedding, furniture upholstery, baseboards, and carpets.
+Treatment.
+Sprinkle food-grade diatomaceous earth in your home on bedding, furniture upholstery, baseboards, and carpets.
 Wait overnight to let it work its magic, then vacuum the diatomaceous earth with the dead fleas.
+Wear a mask while spreading diatomaceous earth and avoid spreading it with pets in the room, as the tiny particles can cause lung irritation.

 Even though both diatomaceous earth and boric acid can kill fleas, mixing them together does not do much to increase efficacy.
 Boric acid often needs to be ingested by the flea to be effective, while diatomaceous earth just requires contact with the flea to be effective.